risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion-dml.md

 ---
 id: data-ingestion-dml
-title: Data ingestion with DML
+title: Ingesting data with DML
 description: RisingWave supports ingesting data using DML (Data Manipulation Language) operations such as INSERT, UPDATE, and DELETE.
 This document provides an overview of how to use DML for data ingestion and the best practices to follow.
 slug: /data-ingestion-dml
 ---